Planning-oriented Autonomous Driving

 \paragraph{Multi-object tracking.} Following the standard evaluation protocols, we use \textbf{AMOTA} (Average Multi-object Tracking Accuracy), \textbf{AMOTP} (Average Multi-object Tracking Precision), \textbf{Recall}, and \textbf{IDS} (Identity Switches) to evaluate the 3D tracking performance of \algname on nuScenes dataset.
 AMOTA and AMOTP are computed by integrating MOTA (Multi-object Tracking Accuracy) and MOTP (Multi-object Tracking Precision) values over all recalls:

 where $\text{FP}_{r}$, $\text{FN}_{r}$, and $\text{IDS}_{r}$ represent the number of false positives, false negatives and identity switches computed at the corresponding recall $r$, respectively.
-GT stands for number of ground truth objects in this frame.
+GT stands for the number of ground truth objects in this frame.
 AMOTP can be defined as:

-where $d_{i,t}$ denotes the position error (in $x$ and $y$ axis) of matched track $i$ at time stamp $t$, and $\text{TP}_r$ is the number of true positives at the corresponding recall $r$. \paragraph{Online mapping.} We have four categories for the online mapping task, \ie, lanes, boundaries, pedestrian crossings and drivable area.
+where $d_{i,t}$ denotes the position error (in $x$ and $y$ axis) of matched track $i$ at time stamp $t$, and $\text{TP}_r$ is the number of true positives at the corresponding recall $r$.

+\paragraph{Online mapping.} We have four categories for the online mapping task, \ie, lanes, boundaries, pedestrian crossings and drivable area.
 We calculate the intersection-over-union (\textbf{IoU}) metric for each class between the network outputs and ground truth maps.